Peperomia villicaulis: Description

-Leaves are shortly petiolate, broadest at the base, the bottom subnarrow, the obtuse tip on both sides, densely and appreciably covered in vili.
+Leaves are shortly petiolate, broadest at the base, the bottom subnarrow, the obtuse tip on both sides, densely and appreciably covered in villi.
 It is 5-veined.
 The 5 central veins are visible; pedunculate axillary spikes, flowering 1/2 longer than the leaves, densely flowered, hairy peduncles; an orbicular plate pedicled in the center; filaments of elliptic anthers surpassing; ovary emergent, obovate a little below the stigmatiferous tip, stigma glabrous.
 Stony grass.
 Branched densely haired stems are 3 millimeters thick.
 Branches are about 25 centimeters long.
 Internodes are 2 centimeters long.
 The leaves are opposite.
 The stems are stiff and opaque when dry, up to 2 1/2 centimeters long and 16 millimeters wide.
 Petiole 2-millimeter peduncle is 5 millimeters long.
 Flowering spikes 3 1/2 centimeters long, 1 millimeter thick.